 |---|---|

-Once the firmware is ready, you need to flash it together with the authorization code to the device, otherwise it cannot connect to the cloud.
+Flash the firmware and the license to the device, or the device cannot connect to the cloud.

-Tuya groups flashing & authorization into three categories by chip type / production system:
+Tuya classifies flashing and authorization into three solution types based on chip type and production system:

 |---|---|---|